-(a) Defined contribution plans
+Defined contribution plans (a)

 The Group participates in the national pension schemes as defined by the laws of the countries in which it has operations.
 In particular, the Singapore companies in the Group make contributions to the Central Provident Fund ("CPF") scheme in Singapore, a defined contribution pension scheme.
 Contributions to defined contribution pension schemes are recognised as an expense in the period in which the related service is performed.